victor-minne/port_scanner/README.md

 ## Roadmap

 1. add an option ip ranges/list more than subnets
-2. add an option to set the number of threads
+2. add an option to set the number of threads (done)
 3. add an option of file output
 4. add an option of input file
 5. add an option to set the ports to scan (precise not range)
-6. add an option to set the timeout
+6. add an option to set the timeout (done)
 7. add an option to set the number of retries
-8. add an option to enable or disable the banner grabbing
+8. add an option to enable or disable the banner grabbing  (done)
-9. Done  check if ip is reachable before scanning
+9. check if ip is reachable before scanning (done)
-10. improve banner grabbing to vary the message send based on the port scanned
+10. improve banner grabbing to vary the message send based on the port scanned (on going)

 ## Authors